-Crypto trading platform with leverage helps you capitalize on such inaccessible long and short positions when it comes to cryptocurrency trading.
+Crypto trading platforms with leverage helps you capitalize on such inaccessible long and short positions when it comes to cryptocurrency trading.
 You can even trade on positions that are 2X, 10X and even 100X the capital you have in your command.
 However, it is not as simple as it sounds, and there are a lot of meticulous measures that need to go into consideration before you embark on leverage trading.

 We will look at all the details of leverage trading and the nuances of being successful in it.
 To understand the concept of leverage, we will need to understand the concept of margin trading.